Complications of Diabetes Mellitus

 A combination of a vegan diet and exercise may have particular value in treating neuropathy.
 In a study of 21 individuals with painful neuropathy, symptoms completely disappeared in 17 and improved in the remainder using a vegan diet along with regular walking over a 2-week period.
 In a 20-week controlled trial in 33 patients with diabetic neuropathy, a low-fat vegan diet without increased exercise led to improved peripheral nerve function, as measured by skin conductance testing, and reduced pain.

-Evidence suggests that in addition to the effect of vegetarian diets on glycemic control, their effect on body weight, blood pressure, lipids, and blood rheology may be relevant to neuropathy.,
+Evidence suggests that, in addition to the effect of plant-based diets on glycemic control, their effect on body weight, blood pressure, lipids, and blood rheology may be relevant to the treatment of neuropathy.,

 In addition to the benefits of a diet and exercise regimen, some nutritional supplements have shown potential benefit.
-A systematic review and meta-analysis concluded that IV forms of alpha-lipoic acid significantly improve both nerve conduction velocity and neuropathic symptoms.
-Oral forms appear to be effective as well, as shown in the The Neurological Assessment of Thioctic Acid in Diabetic Neuropathy (NATHAN) 1 trial, a multicenter, randomized, double-blind, placebo-controlled study.
-Although generally considered safe, some evidence indicates a risk for development of insulin autoimmune syndrome (Hirata disease) in Caucasians of European descent who take lipoic acid supplements.
+A systematic review and meta-analysis concluded that intravenous forms of alpha-lipoic acid significantly improve both nerve conduction velocity and neuropathic symptoms.
+Oral forms appear to be effective as well, as shown in the Neurological Assessment of Thioctic Acid in Diabetic Neuropathy trial, a multicenter, randomized, double-blind, placebo-controlled study.
+Although generally considered safe, some evidence indicates a risk for development of insulin autoimmune syndrome (Hirata disease) in Caucasian individuals of European descent who take lipoic acid supplements.

 Oral supplementation of the acetyl form of the amino compound L-carnitine (acetyl-L-carnitine, ALC) has also been found helpful for peripheral neuropathy in diabetes.
-ALC has actually been shown to regenerate nerve fibers Double-blind, placebo-controlled, randomized multicenter trials have found significant improvements in pain, sural nerve fiber numbers, nerve fiber regeneration, nerve conduction velocity and amplitude and pain scores.
-Nevertheless, the ability of ALC to improve diabetic neuropathy is dependent on glycemic control.
+ALC has actually been shown to facilitate regeneration of nerve fibers.
+Double-blind, placebo-controlled, randomized multicenter trials have found significant improvements in pain, sural nerve fiber numbers, nerve fiber regeneration, nerve conduction velocity, and amplitude and pain scores., Nevertheless, the ability of ALC to improve diabetic neuropathy is dependent on glycemic control.

-Vitamin B12, in the form of methylcobalamin, appears to be an effective treatment for peripheral neuropathy.
+Vitamin B12 plays an important role in the treatment of peripheral neuropathy.
 Although patients with type 2 diabetes are more likely to develop B12 deficiency (due to metformin use), type 1 patients also frequently develop B12 deficiency due to chronic immune gastritis.
 Elderly diabetic patients may be at particular risk for peripheral neuropathy due to B12 deficiency.
-Pharmacologic doses of B12 improve nerve conduction through the regeneration of peripheral nerves., Meta-analyses have concluded that I.V. combinations of methylcobalamin and lipoic acid are superior to either alone, and prostaglandin E1, methylcobalamin, and lipoic acid are superior to PGE1 and methylcobalamin for diabetic peripheral neuropathy.
+Pharmacologic doses of B12 improve nerve conduction through the regeneration of peripheral nerves., Meta-analyses have concluded that IV combinations of methylcobalamin and lipoic acid are superior to either alone, and prostaglandin E1, methylcobalamin, and lipoic acid are superior to PGE1 and methylcobalamin for diabetic peripheral neuropathy.,

 5. Complications Related to Pregnancy

-Women with diabetes should try to plan their pregnancies so blood glucose can be well-controlled prior to conception.
-Good glucose control prior to and during pregnancy decreases the risk of complications for both the mother and baby, including congenital anomalies, miscarriage, macrosomia, birth trauma, respiratory distress, and stillbirth.
+Women with diabetes should try to plan their pregnancies so that blood glucose can be well controlled prior to conception.
+Good glucose control, ideally HbA1C < 6.5% prior to and during pregnancy, decreases the risk of complications for both the mother and baby, including congenital anomalies, miscarriage, macrosomia, birth trauma, respiratory distress, and stillbirth.
 It can also reduce the need for cesarean section.
 Preconception counseling should be available to all women of childbearing age with preexisting diabetes or those who have had a history of gestational diabetes.

 See the Diabetes chapter for more treatment information.